Fire Safety Policies

 All dormitories and annexes are equipped with an alarm system that has audible and visible alarms and can be activated by manual pull stations or smoke detection.
 If you hear or see an alarm, evacuate immediately, unless you have specific emergency responsibilities, and go to your designated assembly point.
 Assembly points are listed at the Princeton University Emergency Preparedness website.

 If re-occupancy is not imminent, you will be directed to Dillon Gym.
 Depending on the severity and scale of the event that triggered the evacuation, Public Safety will implement accounting procedures for residents and you are expected to cooperate in the effort.
-At Dillon, telephone service and e-mail connections will be provided to allow you to contact family members.

 During an emergency, students and visitors who may not be familiar with this plan must be informed of the requirement to evacuate.
 Special attention should also be given to anyone with disabilities, especially those who are visitors or unfamiliar with the building.